kiranchigurupati/Logs--analysis/README.md

 1.Download Vagrant and install.
 2.Download Virtual Box and install.
 3.Clone this repository to a directory of your choice.
-4.Download the newsdata.sql (extract from newsdata.zip (not provided here though)) and newsdata.py files from the respository and move them to your vagrant directory within your VM.

 # Run these commands from the terminal in the folder where your vagrant is installed in:
 1.vagrant up to start up the VM.
 2.vagrant ssh to log into the VM.
 3.cd /vagrant to change to your vagrant directory.
 4.psql -d news -f newsdata.sql to load the data and create the tables.
-5.python3 newsdata.py to run the reporting tool.
+5.python newsdata.py to run the reporting tool.